KristinaJera/repository-example/README.md

 ### Title

-Here is ann other exercise!!
+Here is an other exercise!!

+## Local Development

+1. Open index.html in your browser.